matiaspakua/tech.notes.io/pages/on_unit_test_tdd_and_bdd.md

 ## What is unit testing

 The idea of "unit testing" is to test individual units or components of software to ensure that they are working correctly and meeting their intended functionality.
-Unit testing involves writing and running automated tests that isolate a specific piece of code, such as a function or method, and verify its behavior under different scenarios or inputs.
+Unit testing involves writing and running automated tests that isolate a specific piece of code, such as a function or method, and verify its behaviour under different scenarios or inputs.
 By catching errors early and ensuring that each unit works as intended, unit testing can help improve the quality and reliability of software, while also reducing the time and cost of debugging and fixing issues later in the development cycle.

 ## The Testing Pyramid